murisfurder/provisioner/README.md

 (U=User, O=OnApp/Cloud.net, P=Provisioner)

  * [U] User creates a CoreOS cluster in the user interface
- * [O] One Redis task is created for each server in the cluster to the 'prov' channel (three in this case).
+ * [O] One Redis task is created for each server in the cluster to the 'prov' list (three in this case).
 This task will include:
    * The username for the server ('username')
    * The password for the server ('password')
    * The public IP of the server ('ip')